Core Web Vitals: LCP – What It Is and How to Improve It for SEO

 How Do I Improve My Largest Contentful Paint (LCP) Score?

 Google provides tools to measure LCP in a lab and in the field, including:

 - Search Console (field)

-- PageSpeed Insights (field)
+- PageSpeed Insights (lab and field)

 - Web Vitals Extension (lab)

 - WebPageTest (lab)